saiaps/language-system-api/README.md

 ## Development

+### Reading

+What is the entry point for these applications?
+What conventions can help me find my way around?

 ### Project Creation

 How do I make a new application in this language?
 What are the standard starting points, and where does it get configured?